Go2Engle/EtsyTrackr/README.md

 - Filter by year and month
 - Track shipping fees, taxes, and Etsy fees

+### Inventory Management
+- Track inventory levels for all your products

 ### Expense Management
 - Track business expenses with descriptions and dates
 - Attach and view receipt images/PDFs